zhill/enterprise-docs/content/docs/using/api_usage/reports/_index.md

 - List vulnerabilities of a specific severity.
 And include all the images, currently or historically mapped to a tag, affected by each vulnerability

-    Use the query's `filter` argument for specifying the conditionality
+    Use the query's `filter` argument for specifying the conditionality.
+Reports service defaults to the "current" image-tag mapping for computing results.
+To compute results across all image-tag mappings - current and historic,  set the `tag` filter's `currentOnly` attribute to `false`.
+Query for vulnerabilities of Critical severity:
     ```
     {
       imagesByVulnerability(filter: {vulnerability: {severity: Critical}, tag: {currentOnly: false}}) {